a

 How can theatre’s aesthetic form challenge ethical issues?

-This question became our roadmap for the performance at Molavi Theatre.
-We created a theatrical experience with a panoramic, simultaneous stage design that allowed the audience to frame the performance from multiple angles, prompting them to examine the ethical questions from different perspectives.
-As the performance transitioned to the auditorium, we explored new possibilities, asking: “How do the performers' bodies shape the dynamics of a space?
-How can movement challenge the power structures within it?”
+This question guided our performance at Molavi Theatre (black box).
+We created a theatrical experience with a panoramic, simultaneous stage design, allowing the audience to frame the action from multiple angles and consider ethical questions from different perspectives.
+As the production moved to Nazarezadeh Hall (auditorium), we asked: “How do performers’ bodies shape a space?
+How can movement challenge its power structures?”

 Awards